Anthropology (BA, BS, MS)

 - Students will demonstrate in both oral and written form their critical analyses and interpretations of religious phenomena

-- Demonstrate knowledge of how to use theory to conceptualize a sociological problem
+- Students will demonstrate knowledge of how to use theory to conceptualize a sociological problem

-- Develop an ability to use social scientific research methods to address sociological questions
+- Students will develop an ability to use social scientific research methods to address sociological questions

-- Demonstrate the ability to communicate sociological knowledge to others
+- Students will demonstrate the ability to communicate sociological knowledge to others

-- Develop the knowledge, skills, and attitudes necessary to be engaged members of the community
+- Students will develop the knowledge, skills, and attitudes necessary to be engaged members of the community

 · Students will possess analytical skills in areas such as policy analysis, administration/management, communication, quantitative analysis and problem solving.